bat/bat/INSTALL.md

 ### Obtaining BAT

 You can download the latest release of BAT from http://mpp.mpg.de/bat/.
-Unpack the tarball usually named like BAT-x.x.tar.gz (here x.x is the version number) and switch to the directory
+Open a terminal, unpack the tarball usually named like BAT-x.x.tar.gz (here x.x is the version number) and switch to the directory

     tar -xzf BAT-x.x.tar.gz
     cd BAT-x.x